More Accessible, Searchable, And Usable Collections — Crowdsource Collaborative Transcription On An Intuitive Easy-To-Use Platform

 You will never be left banging your head against your desk, we promise.

-Put Our Understanding Of Special Collections & Archives To Work For You
+Put Our Understanding Of Your Library’s Needs To Work For You

 We know your community is underserved by technologists.
 We are changing that.

-As experienced software developers we have created a tool that works incredibly well, but more importantly it works well to make transcription of your archives and special collections resources efficient and easy.
+As experienced software developers we have created a tool that works incredibly well, but more importantly it works well to make transcription of your library resources efficient and easy.

-For every client we start by diving deep on your particular resources with you to talk through optimal transcription and translation strategies and set-up.
+For every client we start by diving deep on your particular materials with you to talk through optimal transcription strategies and set-up.

 It’s as easy as adding digitized documents to FromThePage and inviting your community to help transcribe those materials.